Mechatronics and Mechanical Systems Master of Science Degree

 Average First-Year Salary of RIT Graduates from this degree

-Overview for Manufacturing and Mechanical Systems Integration MS
+Overview for Mechatronics and Mechanical Systems MS

 • STEM-OPT Visa Eligible: The STEM Optional Practical Training (OPT) program allows full-time, on-campus international students on an F-1 student visa to stay and work in the U.S. for up to three years after graduation.